tboie/universal_mechanics/README.md

 ### Dark Matter

-Light properties not detectable with current technology?
+Light from matter having properties not detectable with current technology?

 Light from matter that is intercepted while travelling towards the observer?